plone/training/about.rst

 About Mastering Plone
 =====================

 This training was created by Philip Bauer and Patrick Gerken of `starzel.de <http://www.starzel.de>`_ to create a canonical training for future Plone developers.
 The aim is that anyone with the appropriate knowledge can give a training based on it and contribute to it.
-It is published as Open Source on `github <https://github.com/plone/training>`_ and `readthedocs <http://plone-training.readthedocs.org/>`_.
+It is published as Open Source on `github <https://github.com/plone/training>`_ and `training.plone.org <http://training.plone.org/>`_.

 If you want to inquire the original authors about organizing a training please contact them at team@starzel.de.